zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_tfm_to_a_new_hardware.rst

         - Install all files required for building the platform in the Non-secure application [INSTALL_]

     The installation section expands the common installation script with the platform specific files.
-    The following predefined variables are availble to address the respective subfolders of the target ``<Artifact folder>``.
+    The following predefined variables are available to address the respective subfolders of the target ``<Artifact folder>``.

     +-------------------------------------+------------------------------------------------------------+